Movsun/s-vnf/README.md

      - `<VIM-URL>`: Authentication URL for your OpenStack VIM.
      - `<Tenant-name>`: Name of the tenant within the OpenStack VIM.
      - `<Floating_IP_UUID>`: UUID of the specific Floating IP network you want to associate with VNFs.
+2. **Ensure that OSM has access to the network where the S-VNF is deployed.**

 **Key Points:**